cnxtech/paper-wallet-procedures/ethereum-sweep-procedures.md

 Verify that the contents of the file match the paper wallet private key.

-Generate a password for the swept key.
-Record it – you will need it to send the value.
+Generate a password for the swept key account.
+Record it – you will need it to use the account in Mist.

 Command:
 ```